-- 1 (i) Definitions.
-For the purposes of this Section: - 2 "Building or other structure used to provide shelter" has - 3 the meaning ascribed to "shelter" in Section 1 of the Domestic - 4 Violence Shelters Act. - 5 "Domestic violence" has the meaning ascribed to it in - 6 Section 103 of the Illinois Domestic Violence Act of 1986. - 7 "Domestic violence shelter" means any building or other - 8 structure used to provide shelter or other services to victims - 9 or to the dependent children of victims of domestic violence - 10 pursuant to the Illinois Domestic Violence Act of 1986 or the - Domestic Violence Shelters Act, or any place within 500 feet of - such a building or other structure in the case of a person who - is going to or from such a building or other structure. - "Firearm" has the meaning provided under Section 2-7.5 of - 15 this Code 1.1 of the Firearm Owners Identification Card Act, - 16 and does not include an air rifle as defined by Section - 17 24.8-0.1 of this Code. - 18 "Machine gun" has the meaning ascribed to it in Section - 19 24-1 of this Code. - 20 "Merchant" has the meaning ascribed to it in Section 16-0.1 - 21 of this Code. - 22 "Strangle" means intentionally impeding the normal - 23 breathing or circulation of the blood of an individual by - 24 applying pressure on the throat or neck of that individual or - by blocking the nose or mouth of that individual. - 26 (Source: P.A.
+- 1 Section 103 of the Illinois Domestic Violence Act of 1986. - 2 "Domestic violence shelter" means any building or other - 3 structure used to provide shelter or other services to victims - 4 or to the dependent children of victims of domestic violence - 5 pursuant to the Illinois Domestic Violence Act of 1986 or the - 6 Domestic Violence Shelters Act, or any place within 500 feet of - 7 such a building or other structure in the case of a person who - 8 is going to or from such a building or other structure. - 9 "Firearm" has the meaning provided under Section 2-7.5 of - 10 this Code 1.1 of the Firearm Owners Identification Card Act, - 11 and does not include an air rifle as defined by Section - 12 24.8-0.1 of this Code. - "Machine gun" has the meaning ascribed to it in Section - 14 24-1 of this Code. - "Merchant" has the meaning ascribed to it in Section 16-0.1 - of this Code. - 17 "Strangle" means intentionally impeding the normal - 18 breathing or circulation of the blood of an individual by - 19 applying pressure on the throat or neck of that individual or - 20 by blocking the nose or mouth of that individual. - 21 (Source: P.A.
 98-369, eff.
 1-1-14; 98-385, eff.
-1-1-14; 98-756,

-- eff.
+1-1-14; 98-756, - 22 eff.
 7-16-14; 99-143, eff.
 7-27-15; 99-816, eff.
-8-15-16.) - 2 (720 ILCS 5/16-0.1) - 3 Sec.
+8-15-16.) - 23 (720 ILCS 5/16-0.1) - Sec.
 16-0.1.
 Definitions.
-In this Article, unless the - 4 context clearly requires otherwise, the following terms are - 5 defined as indicated: - 6 "Access" means to use, instruct, communicate with, store - 7 data in, retrieve or intercept data from, or otherwise utilize - 8 any services of a computer. - 9 "Coin-operated machine" includes any automatic vending - 10 machine or any part thereof, parking meter, coin telephone, - 11 coin-operated transit turnstile, transit fare box, coin - 12 laundry machine, coin dry cleaning machine, amusement machine, - music machine, vending machine dispensing goods or services, or - money changer. - "Communication device" means any type of instrument, - device, machine, or equipment which is capable of transmitting, - 17 acquiring, decrypting, or receiving any telephonic, - 18 electronic, data, Internet access, audio, video, microwave, or - 19 radio transmissions, signals, communications, or services, - 20 including the receipt, acquisition, transmission, or - 21 decryption of all such communications, transmissions, signals, - or services provided by or through any cable television, fiber - 23 optic, telephone, satellite, microwave, radio, Internet-based, - data transmission, or wireless distribution network, system or - 25 facility; or any part, accessory, or component thereof, including any computer circuit, security module, smart card, software, computer chip, electronic mechanism or other component, accessory or part of any communication device which is capable of facilitating the transmission, decryption, acquisition or reception of all such communications, transmissions, signals, or services.

-"Communication service" means any service lawfully provided for a charge or compensation to facilitate the lawful origination, transmission, emission, or reception of signs, signals, data, writings, images, and sounds or intelligence of any nature by telephone, including cellular telephones or a wire, wireless, radio, electromagnetic, photo-electronic or photo-optical system; and also any service lawfully provided by any radio, telephone, cable television, fiber satellite, microwave, Internet-based or wireless distribution network, system, facility or technology, including, but not limited to, any and all electronic, data, video, audio, Internet access, telephonic, microwave and radio communications, transmissions, signals and services, and any such communications, transmissions, signals and services lawfully provided directly or indirectly by or through any of those networks, systems, facilities or technologies.
+In this Article, unless the - 25 context clearly requires otherwise, the following terms are

+1 defined as indicated:

+"Access" means to use, instruct, communicate with, store data in, retrieve or intercept data from, or otherwise utilize any services of a computer.

+"Coin-operated machine" includes any automatic vending machine or any part thereof, parking meter, coin telephone, coin-operated transit turnstile, transit fare box, coin laundry machine, coin dry cleaning machine, amusement machine, music machine, vending machine dispensing goods or services, or money changer.

+"Communication device" means any type of instrument, device, machine, or equipment which is capable of transmitting, acquiring, decrypting, or receiving any telephonic, electronic, data, Internet access, audio, video, microwave, or radio transmissions, signals, communications, or services, including the receipt, acquisition, transmission, decryption of all such communications, transmissions, signals, or services provided by or through any cable television, fiber optic, telephone, satellite, microwave, radio, Internet-based, data transmission, or wireless distribution network, system or facility; or any part, accessory, or component thereof, including any computer circuit, security module, smart card, software, computer chip, electronic mechanism or other component, accessory or part of any communication device which is capable of facilitating the transmission, decryption, acquisition or reception of all such communications, any service "Communication service" means lawfully provided for a charge or compensation to facilitate the lawful origination, transmission, emission, or reception of signs, signals, data, writings, images, and sounds or intelligence of any nature by telephone, including cellular telephones or a wire, wireless, radio, electromagnetic, photo-electronic or photo-optical system; and also any service lawfully provided by any radio, telephone, cable television, fiber satellite, microwave, Internet-based or wireless distribution network, system, facility or technology, including, but not limited to, any and all electronic, data, video, audio, telephonic, microwave Internet access, and communications, transmissions, signals and services, and any such communications, transmissions, signals and services lawfully provided directly or indirectly by or through any of those networks, systems, facilities or technologies.